 Singles, doubles, triples, and quads are all available room types inside these larger halls, which vary between the extremely traditional and historical to modern architectural styles.
-Additionally, some residence halls feature special-interest housing, such as the quiet floor, substance-free housing, and sustainable living areas.
+Additionally, some residence halls feature special-interest housing, such as the quiet floor, outdoor adventures, and sustainable living areas.
 Should you have an interest in these themed-based housing options, you must complete additional application forms.

-Three First-Year Experience halls, Barrows, Dascomb, and Robert L. Kahn, offer programs to assist first-year students in the transition to college life.
+Three First-Year Experience (FYRE) halls, Barrows, Dascomb, and Robert L. Kahn, offer programs to assist first-year students in the transition to college life.
 Within FYRE communities, students may choose to live on theme floors such as world cultures, sustainability or community service, where they can meet with others with similar interests.

 Ten Program Houses offer unique housing options.
 Four are language-based, while the rest celebrate and embrace various identities and educate others about them.